tgross/devopsdaysmsp2018/content/_index.md

 ## Our abdication of responsibility invites political remedy

 {{% note %}}
-the problem with out complacency on this as an industry is that it invites someone to "do something" about it.
+the problem with our complacency on this as an industry is that it invites someone to "do something" about it.
 {{% /note %}}

 ---